 (557) Competitive Auctions: I Want to Bid Doubles

 There are certain auctions where we have made a bid that has “fully described our hand” and we leave the bidding up to partner.
-In auctions like these, for example when we have opened the bidding with a preempt at the 2-level or 3-level, then we usually are not very sure of what partner has for their bid and we want to leave any further decisions up to them.
-But sometimes we have more shape than partner expects or our instincts tell us that is right to bid on.
-When that is the case we do NOT want to just take over and bid again – we told partner we would not bid anymore after our first bid.
-In an auction like this we can use a Double as a conventional bid saying “I want to bid more”.
-This is called an I Want to bid Double and it applies in very specific situations
+In auctions like these we usually are not very sure of what partner has for their bid and we want to leave any further decisions up to them.
+But sometimes we have more shape than partner expects or our instincts tell us that it is right to bid on.
+When that is the case we do NOT want to just take over and bid again – we told partner we would not bid any more after our first bid.
+In an auction like this we can use a double as a conventional bid saying “I want to bid more”.
+This is called an I Want to bid Double and it applies in very specific situations.

 (554) Competitive Auctions: Good/Bad 2NT in Competition